Functional connectivity ensemble method to enhance BCI performance (FUCONE): Materials and Methods

 \subsection{Proposed approach: FUnctional COnnectivity eNsemble mEthod (\fucone{})}

 Our approach consists of combining FC estimators and Riemannian Geometry with two levels of classification, as shown on Figure~\ref{519840}.
-For each type of estimator considered (\emph{i.e.}, covariance and functional connectivity metrics), we performed a first-level classification in the tangent space using an Elastic-Net classifier.
-This classifier aimed to find the weights $w$ that minimized the following objective function $\min_w || \vectorize{X}w - y ||^2_2 + \alpha \rho ||w||_1 + \alpha(1 - \rho)||w||^2_2$.
+For each type of estimator considered (\emph{i.e.}, covariance and functional connectivity metrics), we performed a first-level classification in the tangent space using an Elastic-Net classifier via scikit~\cite{scikit-learn, sklearn_api}.
+This classifier aimed to find the weights $w$ that minimized the following objective function:

 The hyperparameters were set up through a preliminary study, with $\alpha = 1$ and $\rho = 0.15$, meaning that the penalty was a combination of $\ell_1$ and $\ell_2$ norms.

 The first-level classifiers were used as a stacked ensemble of classifiers, using an Elastic-Net as an ensemble classifier, with $\alpha = 1$ and $\rho = 0.15$.
 This ensemble classifier was trained through a stratified $k$-fold that contained five splits.